onemriganka/GPT-0.5M/README.md

-# GPT-0.5M: Mini Character-Level GPT from Scratch
+# GPT-0.5m: character-Level GPT from Scratch

 A **tiny GPT model (~0.54M parameters)** built from scratch in **PyTorch**.
 This project demonstrates how to implement, train, and fine-tune a GPT-like Transformer on text data without relying on external frameworks.